jq20215/spotify_analytics/README.md

 # spotify_analytics
-Project for econ 370, this repository is the web scraping portion meant to collect feature data from the Spotify Web API
+Project for adavanced econometrics: This script is the web scraping portion of the project meant to collect feature data from the Spotify Web API for cleaning and analysis in R.